ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

-Now you can use _InternalTranslate(T({11111111110001029--[[optionally showing a string for your sanity--]]})) All a translator needs to do is make a copy of English.csv and rename it to their lang and start changing strings, and then send it to you, all you need to do is put it in the Locales folder.
+Now you can use _InternalTranslate(T({11111111110001029--[[optionally showing a string for your sanity--]]})) All a translator needs to do is make a copy of English.csv and rename it to their lang: OpenExamine(AllLanguages) and start changing strings, and then send it to you, all you need to do is put it in the Locales folder.